 Vehicle Crash Worthiness for Insurers – 3.0 credits, course #1018501

 The primary course objective is to give the agent a more complete understanding of how vehicles are structurally engineered to reduce the fatality rate in vehicle crashes.
-This course will illustrate how insurance companies, and society, have benefitted by decades of engineering improvements.
+This course will illustrate how insurance companies, and society, have benefited by decades of engineering improvements.
 We will review the impact of federal regulations and the motives behind the regulations.
 By understanding the importance of Federal Motor Vehicle Safety Standards, along with original equipment (OE) specifications, the agent can more accurately inform, assist, and protect the policyholder.
 Having this understanding enables insurance personnel to better communicate with policyholders about the repair cycle.
 Awesome video’s illustrating crashes, Minnesota crash statistics, Autonomous Vehicles (driving without human input).

 This course walks through the entire collision repair process.
 Agents will learn why it takes longer than everyone thinks to repair today’s vehicles.
 In addition, attendees will understand the reasons for potential delays, learn about parts and their usage, as well as discover how to properly set customer expectations.
 A guided shop tour, highlighting each repair step, brings the course information to life.
 Attendees will leave with a clear understanding of the repair process which will allow them to prepare their policyholder for next steps after they file a claim, setting the stage for a favorable claims experience.